NationalGenomicsInfrastructure/ngi_reports/docs/usage.md

 Other report types or non-piper directories may need additional command line inputs.

-The package will generate a directory called `reports` containing a PDF report, an HTML report, a Markdown report and a subdirectory called `plots`.
+The package will generate a directory called `reports` containing an HTML report, a Markdown report and a subdirectory called `plots`.
 If running from a Piper directory, `reports` will be inside `delivery`.

 The package is designed to be run automatically by the processing pipelines.